voltrb/docs/en/docs/permissions.md

 ### Skipping Permissions

-Sometimes rather than setting up complex logic in permissions, you can simply deny changes, then only do changes from a task.
-For example, if you wanted to set an ```admin``` flag on the user model.
+Sometimes rather than setting up complex logic in permissions, you can simply deny changes on the client and do them in a task instead.
+One example wouldbe setting an ```admin``` flag on the user model.
 You could simply deny updates to ```admin``` and then manually set admin by skipping permissions.

 ```ruby
 class User < Volt::User